pypr/automan/docs/source/tutorial.rst

 the remote computer.

-We provide two simple environment managers one is a based on anaconda's conda_ and the other is on enthought's edm_, the following contains details on how to use them.
+We provide two simple environment managers one is a based on anaconda's conda_ and the other is on Enthought's edm_, the following contains details on how to use them.

 .. _edm: https://docs.enthought.com/edm